AM-Stormyr/cart253/topics/mod-jam/planning.md

 The initial idea:

-> Frog eating flies
+> einstein eating flies

 ## Experience design

 The experience:

-> The user controls a frog at the bottom of the screen, they can shoot out the frog's tongue and catch a fly which is moving on the screen.
+> The user controls a einstein at the bottom of the screen, they can shoot out the einstein's tongue and catch a fly which is moving on the screen.
 If the tongue hits the fly it gets eaten.

 ## Breaking it down

 Basic things to do:

-- Draw the frog (image? a circle?)
+- Draw the einstein (image? a circle?)
 - Draw the tongue...
-- Move the frog (how? mouse? keyboard? breathing?)
+- Move the einstein (how? mouse? keyboard? breathing?)
 - Move the fly (in line? buzzing around? random?)
 - Figure out if the tongue hits the fly?

 Questions:

-- What does the frog look like?
+- What does the einstein look like?
     - Circles!
-- How does the user control the frog?
+- How does the user control the einstein?
-    - User controls frog with the mouse position, just to the left and right
+    - User controls einstein with the mouse position, just to the left and right
     - User launches the tongue with a mouse click
 - How does the fly move?
     - The fly starts on the left at a random y position, and moves to the right in a line
 - What does the tongue look like?
-    - A red line coming out of the frog...
+    - A red line coming out of the einstein...
 - What happens if the user doesn't catch the fly?
     - If the fly goes off the right side, it just resets to a new random y on the left
 - What does it all look like on the screen?
 Layout?
-    - Frog at the bottom, fly moving across, tongue shooting out of frog
+    - einstein at the bottom, fly moving across, tongue shooting out of einstein

 ## The program starts to form....

 What is there?

-- The frog
+- The einstein
     - Position and size
     - Position and size of tongue
     - What is the tongue doing?